Ukulele Books

 475-1455

-All ukulele books measure approximately 18 by 6 by 3 inches,
+All ukulele books measure approximately 18 by 6 by 3 inches.

-The pages were cut from the Sunset Travel Guide to Hawaii with pinking shears to give them the feeling of a pineapple.
-A cover was made by covering binders board with tapa cloth and both were attached by a post screw to the heal of the neck.
+Ukulele Series Book #1: The Ukulele Fanbook.
+1996 This was my first ukulele, the one my brother gave me when he said, "Let's all get ukes, so we can play with dad and be like a Partridge Family."
+The fan book structure is often used in Southeast Asia.
+We have modified the traditional structure though.
+The pages were cut from a Sunset Travel Guide to Hawaii using pinking shears to give them the feeling of a pineapple.
+A cover was made by covering binders board with tapa cloth and both were attached by a post screw to the heal of the neck. $1650.
 More images. |

 |

-| Ukulele Series Book #2 Ukulele Accordion.
+Ukulele Series Book #2: The Ukulele Accordion.
+1996 |

 |

-| Ukulele Series Book #3 The Altered Ukulele book.
+Ukulele Series Book #3: The Altered Ukulele book.
 1999 A Visual History of the Ukulele by Jim Beloff has been cut up and pasted onto a ukulele, the text is pasted on the fretboard, and explains the meaning of the word "ukulele".
-This is a second copy, the first being made in 1997 and in the private collection of Ukulele Dick.
-More images. | |
+This is a second copy, the first being made in 1997 and in the private collection of Ukulele Dick. $1500.
+More images. |

 ![]() |